convertigo/convertigo/diagnostics/retailstore-flow/retailstore-fresh-agent-prompt.md

   reads continue to work while browser network access is disabled.
 - Empty, loading, progress and error states are visible and do not break the layout.
+- Use a light application surface, a persistent cart/store mark and a compact top bar titled `SYNCHRONIZATION`, `OPTIMIZATION`, `STORE` or `PRODUCT`.
+  Synchronization displays `Sync the database on the client.` and index preparation displays `Optimizing the database for the first time.`

 Use the field and fixture contract from `fixtures/manifest.json`.
 The data contains 768 category records and 3000 product records for shop `42`.